A Utility-Grade Battery Management System for Energy Storage

 – Nick Warner, Senior Test Engineer, Energy Advisory Laboratory Services, DNV GL

 MESA Open Standards for Energy Storage

-Nuvation BMS™ is conformant with Draft 3 of the MESA-Device/SunSpec Energy Storage Model.
+Nuvation BMS™ is conformant with the MESA-Device/SunSpec Energy Storage Model.
 This Model addresses how energy storage components are packaged and arranged, electrically connected and able to communicate with each other and other operational components.

 Nuvation BMS™ can be integrated with any other MESA-conformant energy storage hardware or software without the custom middleware often required to enable different companies’ products to work together.
 MESA-Device Specifications are built on the Modbus protocol.